FAQ's About St. Luke

 Q. Do you offer a hot lunch program at St. Luke?

-A. Yes.
-Students may purchase a hot lunch through the federal lunch program or they may bring their own lunch to school.
+A. Yes, students may purchase a hot lunch daily or they may bring their own lunch to school.

 Q. Do you offer any advanced classes in the upper grades?

-A. Yes.
-If qualified, students may take algebra and IP science, which allows them to go directly to geometry and biology in high school.
+A. Yes, if qualified, students may take Algebra I, Geometry, and IP Science, which allows them to go directly to Geometry and Algebra II in high school.